-As of March 31, 2023, the Company had not commenced any operations.
-All activity from inception through March 31, 2023, relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, and subsequent to the Initial Public Offering, identifying a target company for a Business Combination, including the terminated Business Combination with Memic Innovative Surgery Ltd. and Maestro Merger Sub, Inc. (the "Memic Business Combination") (as more fully described in Note 6) and TriSalus Business Combination (as defined and more fully described in Note 6).
+As of June 30, 2023, the Company had not commenced any operations.
+All activity from inception through June 30, 2023, relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, and subsequent to the Initial Public Offering, identifying a target company for a Business Combination, including the terminated Business Combination with Memic Innovative Surgery Ltd. and Maestro Merger Sub, Inc. (the "Memic Business Combination") (as more fully described in Note 6) and TriSalus Business Combination (as defined and more fully described in Note 6).
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering, held in the Trust Account.
+The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering, held in the Trust Account (as defined below).

 The registration statements for the Company's Initial Public Offering were declared effective on December 17, 2020.
-On December 22, 2020, the Company consummated the Initial Public Offering of 25,000,000 units (the "Units" and, with respect to the Class A common stock included in the Units sold, the "Public Shares"), which includes the partial exercise by the underwriter of its over-allotment option in the amount of 3,000,000 Units, at \$10.00 per Unit, generating gross proceeds of \$250,000,000 which is described in Note 3.
+On December 22, 2020, the Company consummated the Initial Public Offering of 25,000,000 units (the "Units" and, with respect to the Class A common stock included in the Units sold, the "Public Shares," whether they were purchased in the Initial Public Offering or thereafter in the open market.
+For the avoidance of doubt, the Public Shares exclude the shares of Class A common stock held by the Sponsor after the Sponsor Conversion, as defined below), which includes the partial exercise by the underwriter of its over-allotment option in the amount of 3,000,000 Units, at \$10.00 per Unit, generating gross proceeds of \$250,000,000 which is described in Note 3.